How Much Could You Make Selling Your Electronics with Decluttr?

 Do you have an area in your house where all your clutter seems to gravitate?

 Throwing them out seems like such a waste.
-And you don’t necessarily want to give away a set of Blu-rays that cost you $20 each.
+And I don’t necessarily want to give away a set of Blu-rays that cost $20 each.

-Ever since my most recent move, I’ve been struggling over what to do with them.
-The old tech items I could probably sell, but ever since I got swindled out of a laptop on eBay (a story for another day), I’m wary of selling my tech online.
+Since my most recent move, I’ve been struggling with what to do with them.
+I could probably sell the tech items, but ever since I got swindled out of a laptop on eBay, I’m wary of selling my tech online.
+And then there’s the hassle of finding a buyer, negotiating, and driving to the post office every time an item sells.

 But I recently realized there’s a far more convenient option: selling on Decluttr.